Vaschi/beginner-friendly-course-list/README.md

 ---
 **🔔 Heads Up!**
-Baby steps are enough for you to move on to more challenging stuff, but you are free to explore the rest of the resources here to hone your skill even further.Use the [Index](#bonus) to see what you want to explore 🌱
+Baby steps are enough for you to move on to more challenging stuff, but you are free to explore the rest of the resources here to hone your skill even further.Use the [Table of Contents](#bonus) to see what you want to explore 🌱
 ---